Welcome to the Island of Hvar – the sunniest island in Croatia

 The old town has kept its traditional appearance and atmosphere, which particularly attracts tourists who are looking for an authentic experience of ‘the Mediterranean as it once was“.
 Stari Grad cherishes its image of a quiet Dalmatian town, proud of its rich culture and impressive past.

 A picturesque summer house

-One of the main tourist atractions is Tvrdalj.
-A summer house with a fishpond and a beautiful garden that belonged to the Renaissance poet Petar Hektorovic.
+One of the main tourist attractions is Tvrdalj Square, where you can find a beautiful summer house with a fish pond and a garden that belonged to the Renaissance poet Petar Hektorović.
 Tvrdalj’s picturesque setting inspires many artists, but also couples, who find it an ideal romantic oasis for intimate wedding ceremonies.

-Stari Grad Plain, known as the Greek Ager, is a true gem of the World Cultural Heritage, included in the UNESCO World Heritage List.
+The Stari Grad Plain, also known as the Greek Ager, is a true gem, included on the UNESCO World Heritage List.
 The 6-km long field stretches from the Bay of Vrboska to the Stari Grad bay.
 It is the largest and most fertile field in Hvar and all the Adriatic islands.